Garrachonr/LlamaDos/README.md

-# llamaDos
+# LlamaDos

 LlamaDos is a model oriented to have conversations in Spanish.
 It results from a finetuning of the Llama2-7b model by Meta using various optimization techniques such as LoRa, quantization, gradient accumulation and much more.

 This has allowed the training to be performed on a single consumer graph (RTX 3090).
 More specifically, more than 250,000 conversational data were used and the training took approximately 140 hours.

-Available on Hugging Face: https://huggingface.co/garrachonr/llamaDos
+Available on Hugging Face: https://huggingface.co/garrachonr/LlamaDos

 The training has been performed following the original data structure of the Llama2 paper, so it is recommended to follow the same structure for inference and re-training: